brunokoga/Montevideo/equipment.md

 Each of the special materials described below has a definite game effect.
 Some creatures have damage reduction making them resistant to all but a special type of damage, such as that dealt by evil-aligned weapons or bludgeoning weapons.
 Others are vulnerable to weapons of a particular material.
 Characters may choose to carry several different types of weapons, depending upon the types of creatures they most commonly encounter.

 **Adamantine** : Mined from rocks that fell from the heavens, this ultrahard metal adds to the quality of a weapon or suit of armor.
-Weapons fashioned from adamantine have a natural ability to bypass hardness when sundering weapons or attacking objects, ignoring hardness less than 20 (see [Additional Rules](additionalRules).
+Weapons fashioned from adamantine have a natural ability to bypass hardness when sundering weapons or attacking objects, ignoring hardness less than 20 (see [Additional Rules](additionalRules)).
 Armor made from adamantine grants its wearer damage reduction of 1/— if it's light armor, 2/— if it's medium armor, and 3/— if it's heavy armor.
 Adamantine is so costly that weapons and armor made from it are always of masterwork quality; the masterwork cost is included in the prices given below.
 Thus, adamantine weapons and ammunition have a +1 enhancement bonus on attack rolls, and the armor check penalty of adamantine armor is lessened by 1 compared to ordinary armor of its type.
 Items without metal parts cannot be made from adamantine.
 An arrow could be made of adamantine, but a quarterstaff could not.

 Weapons and armor normally made of steel that are made of adamantine have one-third more hit points than normal.
 Adamantine has 40 hit points per inch of thickness and hardness 20.